Curriculum, Enrollment, and Graduation

 Graduation Grade Point Average

-In order to graduate, students must earn a cumulative grade point average of 2.00.
+In order to graduate, students must maintain a cumulative grade point average of 2.0.
 Further restrictions and graduation requirements may be imposed by the various curricula.
-To receive a graduate degree from MSU-Bozeman, students must earn a 3.00 grade point average.
+To receive a graduate degree from MSU-Bozeman, students must achieve a 3.0 grade point average.

 Graduation with Honors